Mara-Li/tickette-bot/README.md

 Ticket are created as thread, so you can manage them easy by archive, adding user, delete…

 > [!warning]
 > The bot doesn't use ANY DATABASE.
 It is better for security.
 As a fallback, the template are save into your own server, in a JSON file send as an attachment.
-The server will have a temp file only for send it (file are directly deleted after the send).

 > [!important]
 > Command can only be used by user that have the `Manage channel` permissions.